- Charts & Hydrographic Services

 - a photograph of the feature or place.

-Post, email, online or fax submissions to the address in contact the NZGB.
-Note that submissions and supporting material provided to the NZGB will not be returned.
+Post, email, fill out the online form/s or fax submissions to the NZGB.
+Note that submissions and supporting material provided to the NZGB will not be returned to you.

 Once the NZGB has received your submission it becomes a public record.
 If the NZGB publishes information about the submission, it will generally omit names of private individuals to protect their privacy.
 However, the NZGB may be required to release all information under the Official Information Act 1982 or other legislation.